---

 Here are the most effective ways to prove opt-in consent, ranked by reliability:

-### 1. Website Forms
+### 1. Website Form Opt-In (Best Practice)

 Contact forms, booking forms, or signup forms on your website are the strongest proof of consent.
-Include an unchecked checkbox with clear disclosure language:
+Include an unchecked checkbox with clear disclosure language.

 “By submitting this form, you agree to receive text messages from [Business Name].
 Message frequency varies.
 Message and data rates may apply.
 Reply STOP to opt out.”